psu13/mutable-hakyll/posts/late-summer-corn-soup.md

 1. 6 ears of corn.
 Get someone to cut all the kernels off the corn for you.

-2. 6-10 tomatillos, cut into big chunks.
+2. 6-12 tomatillos, peeled cut into big chunks.

 3. Around three hot peppers if you get hot peppers from where I get hot peppers.
 Cut the seeds out of two of them.
 If you want more heat, keep more seeds.
 This year the red